lyz-code/blue-book/docs/architecture/repository_pattern.md

 [![Repository Pattern Diagram](../../images/ddd_repository_pattern.png)](https://www.cosmicpython.com/book/chapter_02_repository.html)

 !!! note "TL;DR"
-    If your app is just a simple CRUD (create-rad-update-delete) wrapper around a database, then you don't need a domain model or a repository.
+    If your app is a basic CRUD (create-rad-update-delete) wrapper around a database, then you don't need a domain model or a repository.
 But the more complex the domain, the more an investment in freeing yourself from infrastructure concerns will pay off in terms of the ease of making changes.

 Advantages: